 Completing a PhD - Frequently Asked Questions

-I have received enquiries from people who want to conduct a PhD under my supervision.
+I often receive enquiries from people who want to conduct research under my supervision.
 To make it easier for you to find the answers to the most commonly asked questions I have listed these below.
-Working with PhD students and researchers on innovative research projects is one of the most enjoyable parts of my job.
-These questions are simply meant to help interested students in putting together a competitive application, so please don’t be put off by them.
+Working with PhD students, researchers and writers on innovative projects are one of the most enjoyable parts of my job.
+These questions are simply meant to help interested students in putting together an application, so please don’t be put off by them.
 Before you contact me please read and consider the following points:

 Are you currently accepting new PhD students?